The Recombination Hypothesis: Plot

 Later, Leonard is asleep and awakened by a text from Penny who meets him in the hallway, kisses him, takes him into her apartment and tells him to be quiet.
 Leonard wonders how a bad date ended in sex.
-Penny thought that things were great until he asked if they were getting back together.
+Penny thought things were great until he asked if they were getting back together.
 Leonard suggests that they try being together and not tell their friends until they know it is working, treating their relationship like a new version of software, a "Penny and Leonard 2.0".

 At The Cheesecake Factory, the group discuss how the date did not work out.
 Leonard sits down and starts an argument with Penny by insulting her.
 Later that night, Penny demands to know why Leonard was a jerk at work since they had agreed to be friends, not fight.
 Leonard heads toward her apartment because their new relationship is about sex after fighting.
 Later, Leonard asks Penny what exactly they are doing since every relationship scenario he plays out ends badly.
 When Penny reminds him that he overthinks everything, Leonard finds himself back in the hallway, having been daydreaming while with Sheldon complaining about the Spock cardboard cut-out.
-Despite the fact it seems that the relationship will once again end badly, Leonard decides to ask Penny out.
+Despite the fact it seems the relationship will once again end badly, Leonard decides to ask Penny out.
 Penny asks whether he has thought things through.
 Leonard replies that he has and still thinks they should go ahead with it.
-Penny therefore agrees and then smiles.
+Penny agrees and then smiles.